XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Tasks/DEVWF-T006.md

 ## Solution

 If you are stuck or you want to progress to the next challenge, there is a solution prepared for you.
-When you run the following command, a Pull Request with the files and instructions will be created for you.
+When you run the following command from the PowerShell Terminal, a Pull Request with the files and instructions will be created for you.

 ```powershell
 Workshop-Step Solution "DEVWF-T006"